EddieDover/Theater-of-the-Mind/SYSTEMS.md

 The following properties are also available at the top level of the system structure.

-  **offline_excludes_property** - string - This is optional and defaults to the actor.type.
+  **offline_excludes_property** - string - This is optional and defaults to the value of `actor.type`.
 Only override if needed.
 All overrides are treated as if their parent object is the character.
 Example:
   ```json
   {
     "name": "<YOUR_TEMPLATE_NAME>",